 We apply ASC 718 ("ASC 718"), Compensation-Stock Compensation to account for our employee share-based payments.
 In accordance with ASC 718, we determine whether an award should be classified and accounted for as a liability award or an equity award.
-All of our share-based awards granted to employees are restricted share units and classified as equity awards.
+All of our share-based awards granted to employees are classified as equity awards.

 We have elected to recognize compensation expense using the straight-line method for share-based awards granted with service conditions that have a graded vesting schedule.
-We, with the assistance of an independent third-party valuation firm, determined the grant date fair value of the restricted share unit using an income approach.
-We early adopted Accounting Standard Update ("ASU") ASU 2016-09-Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting on January 1, 2017 and elected to account for forfeitures as they occur.
-There was no material cumulative-effect adjustment to opening retained earnings.
+We, with the assistance of an independent third-party valuation firm, determined the grant date fair value of awards granted to employees.
+We account for forfeitures as they occur.